rux-one/claude-sonnet-snake-game/README.md

 ## How to Play
 1. Open either `snake.html` or `advanced-snake.html` in any modern web browser
 2. Controls for basic version:
+   - **Desktop:**
      - Arrow keys to change direction
      - SPACE to shoot bullets
      - Q to quit
+   - **Mobile:**
+     - Touch directional buttons to change direction
+     - Touch SHOOT button to fire bullets
    - Eat enemy snake tails to score points
    - Shoot enemy snakes for bonus points
    - Avoid enemy snake heads and bodies